 Javaw.exe in your current PATH

-The PATH is the system variable where operating system uses to locate needed executable from the command line or Terminal window.
+The PATH is the system variable where the operating system locates needed executables from the command line or Terminal window.

-The message displayed is the notification for the user to inform Java Runtime Environment (JRE) is not installed or not found in the system.
-As you are already aware, Eclipse is built on Java and Java Runtime Environment is the prerequisite to run Eclipse application.
-In order to solve this problem we would need to check for the following;
+The message displayed is the notification is sent to the user to inform Java Runtime Environment (JRE) is not installed or not found in the system.
+As you are already aware, Eclipse built on Java and Java Runtime Environment is the prerequisite to run the Eclipse application.
+To solve this problem, we would need to check for the following;

 - Check whether Java Runtime Environment (JRE) is already installed on the computer system.

-- Check If the Java Runtime Environment (JRE) is installed, then we would need to find on which location it is installed and also check whether PATH environment variable is properly set to locate and execute javaw.exe.
+- Check whether the Java Runtime Environment (JRE) is installed.
+Further you would need to find on which location it is installed and also check whether PATH environment variable is properly set to locate and execute javaw.exe.

-In order to solve Visual studio slow intellisense problem you can execute the below workaround solution.
+To solve the Visual studio slow IntelliSense problem, you can execute the below workaround solution.